IanHawke/im2sim/README.md

 As a quick hack, we're going to rely on [docker](docker.com) for the reproducibility, and essentially embed links to containers directly.

+## Current status

+This should work

+* when run using boot2docker (Mac OS)
+* when run on png files
+* when using the specific container for the pyro code that I've used to create the figure in the example_figure directory.

+I don't think it would be at all difficult to remove any of these restrictions, but this is enough for proof-of-principle.